aragon/protocol/docs/8-testing-guide/readme.md

 Where:
 - `[GUARDIAN]`: address of the guardian you will activate the tokens for
-- `[AMOUNT]`: amount of fake ANJ tokens you will activate for the specified guardian (it doesn't require adding the decimals, so to activate 10,000 ANJ simply enter `10000`)
+- `[AMOUNT]`: amount of fake ANT tokens you will activate for the specified guardian (it doesn't require adding the decimals, so to activate 10,000 ANT simply enter `10000`)
-- `[FROM]`: address paying for the fake ANJ tokens; this must be the address you used to claim the tokens from the faucet
+- `[FROM]`: address paying for the fake ANT tokens; this must be the address you used to claim the tokens from the faucet
 - `[NETWORK]`: name of the Aragon Protocol instance you are willing to use: `staging`, `rinkeby`, or `ropsten`

 Note that you can also avoid the flag `--verbose` if you want to avoid having too much details about the transactions being sent to the network.